About Camas County

 Business & Licensing

 Business licensing and registration in Camas County, Idaho, operates through multiple levels of government depending on the type of business activity.
-The Camas County Clerk's Office at 501 Soldier Road, Fairfield, Idaho 83327, phone (208) 764-2242, may maintain certain local business registration records and fictitious business name (Doing Business As or DBA) filings, though requirements vary and prospective business owners should contact the Clerk directly to determine local filing obligations.
+Camas County Clerk's Office at 501 Soldier Road, Fairfield, Idaho 83327, may maintain certain local business registration records and fictitious business name (Doing Business As or DBA) filings, though requirements vary and prospective business owners should contact the Clerk directly to determine local filing obligations.

 For formal business entity formation, including corporations, limited liability companies (LLCs), limited partnerships, and other statutory entities, the Idaho Secretary of State's Business Entities Division is the primary filing office.
 The Secretary of State maintains a searchable online database at https://sosbiz.idaho.gov where users can search for business entities by name, registered agent, or filing number, access annual reports, view entity status, and obtain certificates of existence.
 Professional and occupational licenses in Idaho are generally issued by state-level regulatory boards rather than county offices; the Idaho Division of Occupational and Professional Licenses oversees numerous professions including contractors, real estate agents, cosmetologists, and healthcare providers.

 Sales tax is not collected in Idaho, as the state relies on income tax and other revenue sources, though businesses may need to register with the Idaho State Tax Commission for income tax withholding and unemployment insurance purposes.
-Building permits, land use permits, and planning and zoning approvals in Camas County are handled by the Camas County Planning and Zoning Department, contactable through the courthouse at (208) 764-2242.
-The county administers zoning ordinances, subdivision regulations, and building codes, with permits required for new construction, additions, and certain types of renovation work.
+Building permits, land use permits, and planning and zoning approvals in Camas County are handled by Camas County Planning and Zoning Department, contactable through the courthouse for Camas County administers zoning ordinances, subdivision regulations, and building codes, with permits required for new construction, additions, and certain types of renovation work.
+Camas County Economic Development office and regional economic development organizations provide resources for entrepreneurs and businesses considering location or expansion in Camas County.

 Frequently Asked Questions